 - if the trader has exhausted its internal complaint handling procedure following the initiation of a dispute, it must inform the consumer of the name and website address of an ADR entity that would be competent to deal with the complaint (albeit the trader does not need to engage with such ADR)

-Arbitration is not regulated by the EU and is unaffected by Brexit.
+Arbitration is not regulated by the EU and was not affected by Brexit.

-Arbitration proceedings will continue to be regulated within the jurisdictions of:
+Arbitration proceedings continue to be regulated within the jurisdictions of:

 - England and Wales and Northern Ireland by the Arbitration Act 1996

 - Scotland by the Arbitration (Scotland) Act 2010

 The Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) continues to govern the enforcement of international arbitral awards.

 The New York Convention is a United Nations convention and therefore not affected by Brexit.